 Our award-winning film, An Ocean Mystery: The Missing Catch premiered at the Smithsonian National Museum of Natural History on Earth Day.
 The film follows renowned fisheries scientist Dr. Daniel Pauly and his team of international experts as they piece together evidence to discover the true quantity of fish we have caught, and just how close we are to running out of this precious resource.
 The film screening was followed by a discussion with experts featured in the film, Dr. Daniel Pauly and Dr. Stephen Box, as well as the filmmaker Alison Barrat of the Living Oceans Foundation.
 T

-This program is presented by the Smithsonian National Museum of Natural History with the Smithsonian Channel and the Khaled bin Sultan Living Oceans Foundation as part of the Earth Optimism Summit.
+This program was presented by the Smithsonian National Museum of Natural History with the Smithsonian Channel and the Khaled bin Sultan Living Oceans Foundation as part of the Earth Optimism Summit.

 Youth Ocean Conservation Summit

 Empowering the next generation of ocean conservationists!

-KSLOF Education Director Amy Heemsoth will be a plenary speaker at the Youth Ocean Conservation Summit, being held at the National Aquarium in Baltimore, Maryland.
+KSLOF Education Director Amy Heemsoth was a plenary speaker at the Youth Ocean Conservation Summit, held at the National Aquarium in Baltimore, Maryland.
 The Youth Ocean Conservation Summit (YOCS) was created to provide youth participants the opportunity to learn from marine scientists and conservationists about the current threats facing marine ecosystems, both locally and globally.
 This annual event also teaches participants about the ways other youth are currently working to protect marine ecosystems, and then allows them to work with their peers to develop action plans for their own ocean conservation projects.
 Workshops offered at the summit allow participants to gain the skills necessary to successfully implement conservation projects, teach participants about career opportunities in marine conservation, and expose them to opportunities they can take part in to help protect our planet’s oceans and their inhabitants.

 Coral Reefs Through the Lens